“I will give thanks to you, Lord, with all my heart; I will tell of all your wonderful deeds … "

 This month, encourage our brothers and sisters in the Middle East by sharing how practicing gratitude keeps your mind and heart fixed on Him.

-As part of the Open Doors community, you have the unique opportunity to support our brothers and sisters in Iraq and Syria by writing letters of hope and encouragement—letting them know that thousands of Christians are lifting them to Jesus.
+Because you’re part of the Open Doors community, we invite you to support our brothers and sisters in Iraq and Syria by writing letters of hope and encouragement—letting them know that thousands of Christians are lifting them up to Jesus.